syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-linux.md

 ![Restore the NuGet packages](Workingwith_Linux/Restore.png)

-6. Execute the following command in terminal to run the application.
+Step 6.
+Execute the following command in terminal to run the application.
 {% capture codesnippet6 %}
 {% tabs %}